 In accordance with a statutory requirement in Public Utilities Code Section 8387, BWP contracted with a qualified independent evaluator to assess the comprehensiveness of the January 2020 WMP.
 The independent evaluator completed an Independent Evaluation Report and presented the following evaluation results and conclusions to City Council on October 27, 2020.
 The complete Independent Evaluation Report is available at BurbankWaterAndPower.com.
+During the comprehensive 3-year review cycle of BWP's 2022 WMP, BWP contracted with a qualified independent evaluator to re-evaluate its WMP.
+This evaluation was performed to ensure the plan's continued comprehensiveness and compliance, along with a re-evaluation of industry best practices.
+Section 7.3.3 was updated with the revised recommendations.

-Evaluation results
+2022 WMP Independent Evaluation results

-- BWP has addressed each of the mandatory requirements in its WMP - BWP analyzed and prioritized its territory residing within the Tier 2 High Fire Threat District, maximizing impact of measures undertaken - BWP has implemented many industry best practices to prevent and mitigate against the impacts of wildfire including, but not limited to:
+- BWP has addressed each of the mandatory requirements in its WMP - BWP has implemented many industry best practices to prevent and mitigate against the impacts of wildfire including, Burbank Water and Power - Wildfire Mitigation Plan A1-54 Page | 54 but not limited to:

 - Enhanced situational awareness

-- Pole loading assessments

 - Blocking reclosers during Red Flag Warnings

+- Operational limitations during RFW

 - Strong vegetation management practices

+- Engineering and design best practices

+- Non-expulsive fuse devices